January 2020 Yojana:- Download PDF Here

 - In 2019, the country’s three best Primary Health Centres (PHCs) under Kayakalp from Andhra Pradesh, Gujarat and Karnataka were also felicitated by Ministry of Jal Shakti.

-- Overall activities to maintain hygiene have now developed into a habit, sustaining a Kayakalp certification or an ODF certification has led to people practicing hygiene practices in their daily lives.
+- Overall activities to maintain hygiene have now developed into a habit, sustaining a Kayakalp certification or an ODF certification has led to people practising hygiene practices in their daily lives.

 - The synergy and momentum achieved under SBM shall continue to expand and deliver a ‘Clean India, a Healthy India’.